Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 Then I put all that I learnt about resisters, photon, delays, flashing, connecting it to internet and bread boards to blink a bulb with 3 volts of voltage using the diagram shared on how to make connections, I also had to add few resistors so that the current flow can be reduced suitable for both bulb and the button added to change the delay randomization for the software.

-The images below show button pressed to change the speed of the delay (300 ms - 1000 ms & 30 ms to 300 ms), blinking fast and blinking slow based on button pressed to change the speed within the range.
+The images/videos below show button pressed to change the speed of the delay (300 ms - 1000 ms & 30 ms to 300 ms), blinking fast and blinking slow based on button pressed to change the speed within the range.

+Some playing videos:
 1. Button Pressed shown on Terminal.
 2. Blink Slow based on lower range on periodicity.
 3. Blink Fast based on higher range on periodicity.